 This collection contains correspondence and other material by and about William Leonidas Faulkner and his descendants.
-It also includes writings by Emma Echols, as well as poetry written her aunt, Rosemma B. Hunter.
+It also includes writings by Emma Echols, as well as poetry written by her aunt, Rosemma B. Hunter.
 (Except for a few typescripts of Mrs. Echols’ own writings, the collection consists entirely of photocopies of original documents still owned by Mrs. Echols.)

 - 1790 - 1997